 Register with the Major Diaper Companies

 If you register with most of the major diaper companies, almost all of them will send you a free sample, usually one to two diapers, plus a few coupons you can use in the future.
+If you want companies that free baby stuff, these are it.

 It only takes a few minutes of your time and I highly recommend you consider the following companies: